SnezanaL/task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.

 ## Development server

+Install node.js v.14.15.4

+Download Project from Github

+Run `npm install` from root folder to install all dependencies

-Run `ng serve` for a dev server.
+Run `ng serve` from root folder for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding